zwqStella/test-springboot/README.md

 # test-springboot
 - - -
-1. this is an sample project, path host:port/test/hello return "hello world"
+1. this is a sample project, path "host:port/test/hello" returns "hello world"
 2. using spring boot to realize REST interface
 3. using maven to build a war file